Hackney Carriage and Private Hire Licensing Policy

 - an acceptable Disclosure and Barring Service certificate and/or certificate of good conduct (where relevant)

-- knowledge of the relevant conditions and legislation by successfully undertaking a knowledge test
+- knowledge of the relevant conditions and legislation

 - knowledge of Child Sexual Exploitation by successfully undertaking an approved course as detailed below at 5.4